fkilld/mysql/Normalization.md

 #
 Non-atomic values refer to data types in programming and database systems that can be further subdivided into smaller components.
 These values are complex and contain multiple elements or fields within them.
 Understanding non-atomic values is important for database design, data modeling, and working with complex data structures.
-Would you like me to elaborate on specific aspects of non-atomic values, such as examples, their use cases, or how they compare to atomic values?

 Atomic values are the opposite of non-atomic values.
 An atomic value is a single, indivisible unit of data that cannot be broken down into smaller, meaningful parts without losing its significance.
 In database design and programming, atomic values are fundamental building blocks of data.